clabnet/DataTestLoader/DataTestLoader/README-DataTestLoader.md

 Change log
 =========

+##Version 1.1.1 - 22/8/2015

+- New.
+All errors are now logged into main log file.
+- Fix.
+Missing NLog.config in NuGet package.
+- New.
+Make public connection strings.

 ##Version 1.1.0 - 19/8/2015

 - New.
 All errors returned by Process.Start are now redirect into main log file.